yeastrc/limelight-core/README.md

 ## Getting Help, Providing Feedback, or Reporting Problems
 If you have questions about Limelight, ideas for new features, or want to report any problems, please contact us!

-The best choice for contacting us is to use the [Limelight Issue Page](https://github.com/yeastrc/limelight-core/issues), right here on GitHub.
-Alternatively, you can contact us at limelight-ms@uw.edu.
+* Try using the [Limelight Issue Page](https://github.com/yeastrc/limelight-core/issues), right here on GitHub.
+* You can [join our Slack](https://join.slack.com/t/limelight-ms/shared_invite/zt-pdkll4k3-YR5km0ppSrtdlZCJBvgVyQ) and chat with us.
+* You can email us at limelight-ms@uw.edu